Staten Island to the Oakwood Section

 Oakwood Beach

-Closest to the bay and the most scenic—but this is the area hit hardest in 2012, and parts of it became a state buyout and protective wetland buffer.
+Closest to the bay and the most scenic.
+But this is the area hit hardest in 2012, and parts of it became a state buyout and protective wetland buffer.
 Homes here can look like a bargain.
 Treat any listing east of Hylan as a flood-and-insurance question first, a real-estate question second.

 North border